pabloinsente/pabloinsente.github.io/_posts/2020-02-11-how-to-create-a-jupyter-book-website-from-scratch.md

-# How to create an on-line Jupyter Book from scratch
+# So, you want to build a website?

 I recently used the [jupyter-book](https://pypi.org/project/jupyter-book/) package to build an on-line book version of one of [my projects](https://github.com/pabloinsente/comp_models_cog_beh).
 This package simplifies the creation of websites hosting interactive [Jupyter Notebooks](https://jupyter.org/), by providing a series of scripts that will transform your Notebooks into Jekyll pages.
 [Jekyll](https://jekyllrb.com/) is a minimalistic static website and blog generator.
 Websites built with Jekyll can be freely and easily hosted with [GitHub pages](https://pages.github.com/).